martinjrobins/diffsl/book/src/language.md

 }
 ```

-We can also define a diagonal identity matrix `I` by specifying the diagonal elements using a different range syntax:
+We can also define a diagonal identity matrix $I$ by specifying the diagonal
+elements using a different range syntax:

 ```
 I_ij {